zhouhuashan/onnxruntime/docs/IR.md

 ### Graphs and Libraries

 Each computation dataflow graph is structured as a list of nodes that form a graph, which MUST be free of cycles.
 Nodes have one or more inputs and one or more outputs.
-Each node can be a call to a built-in (intrinsic) operator, a custom operator, or a function.
+Each node can be a call to an operator or a function.

 A serialized graph is comprised of a set of metadata fields, a set of model parameters, a list of computation nodes, a list of function definitions, and a list of operator declarations.
 Libraries are  comprised of metadata fields, a list of function definitions, and a list of operator declarations.
 A library does __not__ contain graphs outside of its function definitions.